IIP-Design/iip-static-assets/Commons/HelpPage.md

 If you're on a PC, right-click the file and choose Extract All...
 You're done!
 Don't see an "Extract All..." option?
 Try renaming the file to something simple, like "content.zip".
 The important thing is to make sure the name ends with ".zip".
 Then right-click it again.
 You should now see "Extract All..." in the menu.
 If you still don't see an Extract All... option, double-click the file.
 This will open a window listing the files inside.
 Press Ctrl+A to select all the files, then drag them into a folder or onto your desktop.

 Still having issues?
-Email your issue to [design@america.gov](mailto:design@america.gov) for additional support.
+Email your issue to [gpadigitalhelp@state.gov](mailto:gpadigitalhelp@state.gov) for additional support.
 For technical support issues please contact [support@america.gov](mailto:support@america.gov) or #tech-ambassadors channel on Slack.

 #### When I try to unzip my content
 ...I get an error message.